Feel Empowered to Change Your Life

 Except, that hadn’t been the plan going in.
 Financial considerations aside, I identified as a “professional” woman and wasn’t sure how staying home with kids fit into the definition I had been taught.
 Can we say ‘identity crisis’??

-I’m grateful for the journey that brought me to this incredible profession and to the exceptional clients I’ve been privileged to serve.
+I’m extremely grateful for the journey that brought me to this incredible profession and to the exceptional clients I’ve been privileged to serve.
 I cannot wait to meet my future clients and support their inevitable transformations.

 Outside of client sessions, you’ll probably find me walking my puppy, trying new recipes that my two sons will both like (fingers crossed!), reading a book (OK – listening on Audible), or sipping coffee with a friend.
 Coffee, in my opinion, should really be included as its own food group.